-Appointed as Director of Finance and Regulation on 24 November 2010, now Director of Finance, Regulation and Markets.
-Liz joined the Company from Ernst & Young LLP (EY) where she held a number of senior partner roles, including leading the firm's national water team and the assurance practice across the North Region.
+Appointed to the board on 9 December 2010.
+Appointed as Group Finance and Regulation Director to the board of Kelda Holdings Limited in November 2010, now Group Director of Finance, Regulation and Markets.
+Liz joined the Group from Ernst & Young (EY) where she held a number of senior roles, including leading the firm's national water team and the assurance practice across the North Region.
 She had been with EY since 1987 and in that time worked with some of the largest companies in the UK.
-She specialised in delivery of services to the water industry, including a number of water companies and UK regulators.
 Liz holds two non-executive positions, she was appointed as a lay member of the Council and as trustee of Leeds University in 2013 and to the board of KCOM Group PLC in April 2015.
-Liz has also recently taken over as chair of the A4S Chief Financial Officers network.